Skip to content

 1. Verify ownership at bing.com/webmasters — DNS TXT or HTML meta tag

-2. Submit sitemap: https://agentpatterns.dev/sitemap.xml
+2. Submit sitemap: https://agentpatterns.ai/sitemap.xml

 3. Enable IndexNow: Bing WMT → IndexNow → Auto-submit

-GCP Service Account for API Access
+GCP service account for API access

 # Create service account